desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 - For events that are emitted from **within a form**, access to the form context object (i.e. {@link UIFormContext} instance) is often useful.
 - For events that are emitted from **within a view composite**, and not handled by the composite itself, access to the composite object is often useful.

 In these cases, the event is _delegated_ by the containing view object or composite by emitting a **new** event object, that references both the containing view and the original event object.
-The new object has its {@link ManagedEvent.delegate} property set to the containing view object, and the {@link ManagedEvent.inner} property set to the original event object.
+The new object has its {@link ManagedEvent.delegate delegate} property set to the containing view object, and the {@link ManagedEvent.inner inner} property set to the original event object.

-You can use the {@link DelegatedEvent} generic type to describe such events, or more specifically the {@link UIList.ItemEvent} type for events that are emitted from within a list.
+You can use the {@link DelegatedEvent} generic type to describe such events.
+For events that are emitted from within a list, you can use the more specific {@link UIList.ItemEvent} type.

 - {@link DelegatedEvent +}
 - {@link UIList.ItemEvent}